-As of 1 January 2019, the rules on taxation of cryptocurrencies will change.
-Cryptocurrencies will be taxed on a similar basis as capital gains.
+As of 1 January 2019, the rules on taxation of cryptocurrencies in Poland have change.
+Cryptocurrencies are taxed on a similar basis as capital gains.
 What is important, these changes apply to income (revenues) earned as of 1 January 2019.
 Contrary to previous proposals, the amendments will not apply retroactively as of 1 January 2018.

 #1 CRYPTOCURRENCIES AS A VIRTUAL CURRENCY